Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

-\reffig{gen-samples} compares generated text after applying the counterfactual ``\textit{Pierre Curie's area of work is medicine}'' to GPT-2 XL (he is actually a physicist). \textbf{Generalization:} In this case, FT and ROME generalize well to paraphrases, describing the subject as a physician rather than a physicist for a range of wordings.
-On the other hand, FT+L, KE and MEND fail to generalize to paraphrases, alternately describing the subject as either (c,d,e1) in medicine or (c1,e,d1) in physics depending on how the prompt is worded.
+\reffig{gen-samples} compares generated text after applying the counterfactual ``\textit{Pierre Curie's area of work is medicine}'' to GPT-2 XL (he is actually a physicist). \textbf{Generalization:} In this case, FT and ROME generalize well to paraphrases, describing the subject as a physician rather than a physicist for various wordings.
+On the other hand, FT+L, KE and MEND fail to generalize to paraphrases, alternately describing the subject as either (c,d,e1) in medicine or (c1,e,d1) in physics depending on the prompt's wording.
 KE (d) demonstrates a problem with fluency, favoring nonsense repetition of the word \emph{medicine}. \textbf{Specificity:} FT, KE, and MEND have problems with specificity, changing the profession of a totally unrelated subject.
-Prior to editing knowledge, GPT-2 XL describes Robert Millikan as an astronomer (in reality he is a different type of physicist), but after editing the profession of Pierre Curie, Millikan is described as (b1) a biologist by FT+L and (d2, e2) a medical scientist by KE and MEND.
-In contrast, ROME is specific, and leaves the field of Millikan unchanged.
+Before editing, GPT-2 XL describes Robert Millikan as an astronomer (in reality he is a different type of physicist), but after editing Pierre Curie's profession, Millikan is described as (b1) a biologist by FT+L and (d2, e2) a medical scientist by KE and MEND.
+In contrast, ROME is specific, leaving Millikan's field unchanged.
+See Appendix~\ref{apd:gen-samples} for additional examples.